 Simpson operates on a 4-4-1 calendar year, which means there are two four-month traditional semesters, followed by a three-week period in May we call May Term.
-This allows students and professors to focus intently on one specific area of study during May Term.
+This allows you and your professors to focus intently on one specific area of study during May Term.

 Since we’ve been doing this for years, Simpson faculty members have the experience, travel savvy and corresponding curriculum to make your month of May an unforgettable success.